mikeizbicki/lab-consistency/README.md

 This type is more accurate than the [IEEE754 floating point numbers](https://en.wikipedia.org/wiki/IEEE_754) used in standard programming languages like python.
 The downside is that it is slower.

-Out database is structured to use a double-entry bookkeeping system, so that the sum of all balances should be 0.
+Our database is structured to use a double-entry bookkeeping system, so that the sum of all balances should be 0.
 That is the SQL query
 ```